top of page

 As a pianist and coach, Maestro Garman is sought after by numerous signers of renown, and has been called upon often to give recitals and master classes around the United States and Europe.
 He received a Master of Music degree in Vocal Coaching and Accompanying from the legendary John Wustman, and recently completed a guest engagement at the University of Michigan.
 He served an interim appointment as the Music Director of the opera program at Carnegie Mellon University, as well as previous educational engagements at Peabody Conservatory, Mannes College The New School for Music, the Crane School of Music at SUNY Potsdam, and Duquesne University.

-Director of Production and Co-Founder
+Director of Production and Co-founder

-Jonathon Loy, New York City and Berkshire based, is the Director of Production and Co-Founder of Berkshire Opera Festival.
+Jonathon Loy, New York City and Berkshire based, is the Director of Production and Co-founder of Berkshire Opera Festival.
 Mr. Loy is also a Guest Director on the staging staff at the Metropolitan Opera in New York City since 2009 and a 2002 OPERA America Fellowship winner.
 As a fellow, he focused on stage direction and artistic administration, during which time he completed residencies at New York City Opera, Seattle Opera, Opera Memphis, and Cincinnati Opera.

 Operations Manager